eeriemyxi/tscout/README.md

 resides.
 Use absolute paths to avoid that if necessary.

 # Installation
-Tscout has officially only been tested on a Linux AMD64 system.
+Tscout has officially only been tested on Linux and Windows AMD64 system.

 ### Prebuilt Binaries
 You can download prebuilt binaries from [Github